amoodie/what_is_discharge/README.md

-# The Stratigraphic Filter

-This explores the erosional stratigraphic filter on stratigraphy with a simple one-dimensional model of surface elevation over time.
+# What is discharge?
+## River discharge course part I

+This explores the

 This repository is also linked into the [SedEdu suite of education modules](https://github.com/amoodie/sededu), and can be accessed there as well.